vpereira/xmanager/README.md

    All users have the password changeme

+   Features:

-   Create Teams and Tasks.
-Assign users to teams.
-Control if the tasks are done.
+   * Create Users, Teams and Tasks
+   * Assign users to teams
+   * Assign tasks to teams
+   * Set tasks to done.

 Issues
 -------------